lta-rs/lta-rs/README.md

 </p>

 # lta-rs
-> 🚍 Singapore LTA Datamall Rust Client written in pure rust with support for asynchronous requests. lta-rs is used to interact with the [lta-datamall](https://www.mytransport.sg/content/mytransport/home/dataMall.html)
+> 🚍 Singapore LTA Datamall Rust async first client. lta-rs is used to interact with the [lta-datamall](https://www.mytransport.sg/content/mytransport/home/dataMall.html)

 ## lta-rs in action